hammer065/pxls-template/README.md

 Contributors
 ------------
- - `Endrik`: Originally created the script on 4th of April 2017
+ - `phiresky`: Originally created the script for /r/place
- - `schrej`: Who fixed the script of `Endrik` to make it work again
+ - `LittleEndu`: Forked the script on 4th of April 2017 to make it work for pxls.space
- - `hammer065`: Me, who is actively developing this UserScript
+ - `hammer065`: Me, who is actively developing this UserScript and has rewritten it

 *The logo* `pr0gramm-logo.svg` *is owned by the respective creator at pr0gramm.com*